Heterozygous Familial Hypercholesterolemia

 - Elevated LDL Cholesterol Levels: Persistently high LDL cholesterol, often detected through routine blood tests.

-- Xanthomas: Yellowish deposits of cholesterol that may appear on the skin, particularly around the tendons or eyelids (xanthelasma).
+- Physical Manifestations: Xanthomas: Yellowish deposits of cholesterol that may appear on the skin, particularly around the tendons or eyelids (xanthelasma).

 - Family History of Early Cardiovascular Disease: A pattern of premature heart disease or strokes in close relatives.